-There are two options to stay alive when a person has end stage renal disease (ESRD): dialysis or a kidney transplant.
-If a person with this last stage of chronic kidney disease (CKD) qualifies for and decides on a transplant he or she can go on a waiting list to receive a kidney from a deceased donor, or ask friends and family if they are willing to donate a kidney.
+There are two options to treat end stage renal disease (ESRD): dialysis or a kidney transplant.
+If a person with late-stage CKD or with ESRD decides to pursue a kidney transplant and qualifies, he or she can go on a waiting list to receive a kidney from a deceased donor, or ask friends and family if they are willing to donate a kidney as a living donor.

-The first requirement is good health.
+The first requirement for a kidney donor is good health.
 You must have normal kidney function and anatomy.
-Potential kidney donors will have a comprehensive physical examination.
-A psychological evaluation will be required to insure the potential donor’s mental health.
+You must also be willing to go through several medical, financial and psychiatric evaluations.
 Here is a list of what you may need to do if you want to donate a kidney:

 Test results will be evaluated by the kidney transplant team.
 The team is composed of nephrologists, surgeons, nurses, social workers and financial counselors who will determine if the potential kidney donor is a good match.